Bibb County, Georgia: Demographics

+Crime

+In 2022, Bibb County had the highest crime rate in Georgia.
+Bibb County had a rate of 52.6 crimes per 1,000 residents.
+The most common was larceny theft, of which there were 3,694 incidents, while the second most common crime was aggravated assault, with 1,911 committed.
+Overall, Bibb had the highest crime rate for seven of the ten crime categories, including murder, robbery, motor vehicle theft and arson.

 Government and politics

 Since the 2014 consolidation, Macon-Bibb has been governed by a mayor, elected at-large (county-wide), along with a nine-member county commission with members elected from single-member districts.

 Like all other Georgia counties, Bibb has an elected sheriff responsible for maintaining the jail.
 Bibb's sheriff also manages the county's law enforcement duties, with their deputies acting as the city and county police force.
 As of 2019, the current sheriff is David Davis.

 Elections

 In 2013, the consolidated city-county held its first elections.
 Macon's incumbent mayor Robert Reichert received 49% of the vote in the general election on September 17 over the other five mayoral candidates, but a winner had to take a majority of the vote.
 Reichert subsequently won 63% of the vote in a runoff election against former Macon mayor C. Jack Ellis.

 Reichert was unopposed for re-election in 2016, following the death of his only opponent before the election.
 Under the city-county charter, the mayor is subject to term limits and may serve only two consecutive terms.
 Reichert had to leave office in December 2020.

 As an urban county with a majority African-American population, voters in Bibb County today consistently vote at high rates for Democratic candidates counties in presidential elections.
 During the late 19th century and into the late 1960s, when most African Americans were disenfranchised by the state constitution and practices under Jim Crow, white conservatives dominated the Democratic Party and voting.
 The combination of these two contrasting affiliations resulted in the majority of county voters having supported for a Republican presidential candidate only three times in its history.
 Bibb was the only county in the 2004 flag referendum to vote to keep the 2001 flag.